 - Hand planting more than 1,000 blackbutt and tallowwood seedlings per hectare over the area harvested last year.
 This will take around one week and create a multi-species plantation.
 While both species produce high quality timber, young tallowwood leaves are also a preferred koala food.

-- Recommencing harvesting operations in other sections of the timber plantations and log haulage along Sweedmans Lane.
-These operations are expected to continue until late 2017.
+- Recommencing harvesting operations in other sections of the timber plantations.
+These operations are expected to continue until late 2018.

 These operations are wholly within the State forest plantations and have been carefully planned in line with strict environmental regulations to ensure waterways, native forest and special environmental features are protected during operations.